 College of Arts and Sciences Distinguished Research Award (CASDRA)

-Each year the pool of candidates for the College of Arts and Sciences Distinguished Research Award (CASDRA) consists of those faculty members who are nominated for the Alumni Association for Distinguished Research or Creative Achievement (AADRACA) and who are not selected for an AADRACA that year.
+Each year the pool of candidates for the College of Arts and Sciences Distinguished Research Award (CASDRA) consists of faculty members who are nominated but are not selected for the Alumni Association for Distinguished Research or Creative Achievement (AADRACA).

 This award was initiated in 1993-94 upon the recommendation of the College Council for Research and Graduate Studies.
 Up to a total of three awards will be given each year at the August faculty meeting of the College of Arts and Sciences each award will be in a different disciplinary area: social sciences, natural sciences and mathematical sciences, and humanities.